pnp/blog/content/post/how-to-use-microsoft-teams-app-templates.md

 When you have your Teams app package ready, either downloaded from Power Apps portal or created following deployment guide, you can install it to Teams.
-Depending on your tenant\'s configuration, there is two options for installing an app.
+Depending on your tenant's configuration, there is two options for installing an app.
 With sideloading you can upload the app to you or your team.
 App is not available for anyone else in your tenant.
 To sideload an app open \"Apps\" in botton left corner on Teams client, click \"*Upload a custom app*\" and select \"*Upload for me or my teams*\".
 If the option is not available for you, sideloading is disabled.
-Configure the app and you\'re done.
+Configure the app and you're done.

 ![Add an app to Teams](/t5/image/serverpage/image-id/246124iEB526EE86024F4F9/image-size/large?v=v2&px=999 "2021-01-13_18-13-21.png")